MetaBarj0/haskell-ide/README.md

 # Integrated Development Environment for Haskell

-A ready to use development environment working with docker and virtualbox through vagrant and Metabarj0's DockerBox.
+A ready to use development environment working with docker and virtualbox through vagrant and Metabarj0's DockerBox (specified as a git submodule).
+It contains the ghc-8.8.3 and neovim.

 ## Usage